Facebook to use augmented reality to draw ads to Messenger app

 David Marcus, head of Facebook’s Messenger app, said in an interview that shoppers will be able to visualize and potentially test out products that advertisers have made available.
 Sephora, one of the first businesses that will use the feature, will let people virtually try on cosmetics.

-Similar augmented-reality features have proliferated on the apps of retailers such Amazon.com Inc (AMZN.O) and Ikea, which allow people to see how a toaster or couch would look in a room.
+Similar augmented-reality features have proliferated on the apps of retailers such Amazon.com Inc and Ikea, which allow people to see how a toaster or couch would look in a room.

 Facebook, the world’s largest social media network, has been encouraging businesses to use Messenger to talk with consumers, sometimes for customer service.